 Masterchef winner teams up with Northamptonshire restaurant for August fine dining takeover

-Michelin-trained chef Dan Merriman is joining forces with award-winning live fire restaurant Ember in Wellingborough for his second guest chef residency.
+Michelin-trained chef Dan Merriman is joining forces with award-winning live fire restaurant Ember for his second guest chef residency in Wellingborough.

-Bookings are now open for the kitchen takeover series, which is taking place for three days in August at the Nene Court venue after his first sellout evenings in May.
+Bookings are now open for the kitchen takeover series, which is taking place for three days in August after his first sellout evenings in May.

 Restaurant owner James Peck said: "Joining forces with a chef like Dan for three nights will give our guests a dining experience that’s really unforgettable.